The drinking age in Turkey: 5 things you need to know

 Turkey has a fairly low drinking age for tourists, which can be great news for some travelers with an affinity for socializing.

-For more helpful advice on traveling in Turkey and what to expect, make sure to check out some of the posts below to prepare for your trip to Turkey.
+For more helpful advice on traveling to Turkey and what to expect, make sure to check out some of the posts below to prepare for your trip to Turkey.